 La Ventana offers a multidisciplinary approach that addresses unresolved trauma and mental illness.
 By identifying all aspects of psychological health, we can create a comprehensive treatment program that supports full healing.

-We believe that a comprehensive treatment approach is more effective than a medical model, as it involves reaching a full recovery emotionally, physically and spiritually.
+At our Thousand Oaks trauma treatment center we believe that a comprehensive treatment approach is more effective than a medical model, as it involves reaching a full recovery emotionally, physically and spiritually.
 We realize that trauma victims have a lot of healing to do, and this requires more than a few hours in therapy.
 By addressing past trauma and developing healthy coping mechanisms, we give our clients the strength and life skills they need to lead healthy, balanced lives.

 Contact Our Trauma Treatment Program Today